joelsonfoliveira/joelsonfoliveira/README.md

 - 🔭 Developer at Pmenoslab
 - 🌱 Currently working with **C#, .NET, TypeScript and ReactJS, SQL and Azure DevOps**
 - 📚 Studing clean code, design pattern and back-end in C# .NET
-- 🤝 Looking to collaborate!
+- 🤝 Looking to collaborate

 <br />